Recent Historical Genetic Evidence

 Great video by David Reich on historical genetics on the migration patterns into Europe.
 He is one of the leading researchers in the field.

-As more research is done the resolution of historical genetic findings increases.
-This recent report from geneticists led by David Reich and Iosif Lazaridis of Harvard University presents DNA from more than 700 individuals who lived and died in the Near East and Eastern Europe over a span of 10,000 years.
+Historical genetic resolution is still increasing as as more genetic research is done.
+This recent report from geneticists led by David Reich and Iosif Lazaridis of Harvard University presents the results of sampling DNA from more than 700 individuals who lived and died in the Near East and Eastern Europe over a span of 10,000 years.

-The Indo-European speakers also came in two waves.
-The first group arrived in Anatolia starting about 5000 BCE.
-They were followed around 3000 BCE by the Yamnaya from the steppes north of the Black Sea.
-They added to the genetic picture without really changing the percentages.
+The Indo-European invaders also came in two waves.
+The first group arrived in Anatolia starting about 5,000 BCE.
+They were followed around 3,000 BCE by the Yamnaya from the steppes north of the Black Sea.
+The Yamnaya added to the genetic picture without really changing the percentages of Indo-European genetics.

 Image from Iosif Lazaridis.
 Online at: https://twitter.com/iosif_lazaridis/status/1562867952692899840/photo/1